marigold-dev/training-nft-4/README.md

 #import "@ligo/fa/lib/fa2/asset/multi_asset.jsligo" "MULTIASSET"
 ```

-It means you will change the namespace from `SINGLEASSET` to `MULTIASSET` everywhere (like this you are sure to use the correct library)
+It means you will change the namespace from `SINGLEASSET` to `MULTIASSET` everywhere _(like this you are sure to use the correct library)_

-You will introduce the token_id back as there a several collections now.
+You will re-introduce the `token_id` as there is several collections now.

 We can remove `totalSupply` and add two extra key sets `owner_token_ids` and `token_ids`

-Change the storage definition
+Change the `storage` definition

 ```ligolang
 type offer = {